jonte265/guess-word/README.md

 - **Tailwind CSS** – Utility-first CSS framework for rapid styling
 - **shadcn/ui** – Component library for creating smooth UI elements
 - **Zustand** – Simple and efficient state management for handling game state
+- **Framer Motion** – A powerful library for animations in React, used to enhance the UI with smooth transitions and animations.

 ## 📌 Features